 Your lender may require your spouse to co-sign on your loan, which will make any assets your spouse owns subject to seizure if you should default on the loan.
 If your lender doesn’t ask your spouse to sign anything, we wouldn’t suggest bringing it up.

 When the “weighted average method” is used to evaluate your co-signer, the lender will take into account how much of the business the co-signer owns.
 If your co-signer owns a small percentage of your company, then even if their credit score is very high, it will not have much bearing on the final decision.
-Conversely, the “non-weighted average method” looks the average of you and your co-signer's credit scores, regardless of how much of the business they own.
+Conversely, the “non-weighted average method” looks at the average of you and your co-signer's credit scores, regardless of how much of the business they own.

-If you can’t get the entire amount, try for enough to make a down payment on what you plan to purchase.
+If you can’t get the entire amount, try enough to make a down payment on what you plan to purchase.

 There are small business funding products out there that don’t require collateral or a co-signer.
 These products tend to have higher fees.
 If you’re looking for the cheapest loan possible, you may need to go with a co-signer.
 And remember, just because you need one this time around doesn’t mean that’ll be the case next time.
-If you pay off your debt right, then you might improve your credit enough to fly solo for next big loan.
+If you pay off your debt right, then you might improve your credit enough to fly solo for the next big loan.